Name: Black Rhinoceros (Diceros bicornis)

 The Javan and Sumatran rhinos are near extinction.
 Indian rhinos may be coming back from the brink.
 Of the two African species, the white rhino has rebounded from near extinction.
 (Contrary to its name, the white rhino is not really white.
 Its name is a mistaken translation of the Dutch word “wijde,” which means “wide” and refers to the rhino’s broad, square lips.)

-The black rhino has not fared so well.
+The black rhinoceros has not fared so well.
 As recently as 1970, an estimated 65,000 black rhinos could be found throughout sub-Saharan Africa.
 But in eastern Africa, 90 percent of them were killed in the 1970s.
-Now there are fewer than 2,500 left, in pockets in Zimbabwe, South Africa, Kenya, Namibia, and Tanzania.
+Now there are fewer than 3,500 mature individuals left, in pockets in Zimbabwe, South Africa, Kenya, Namibia, and Tanzania.

-The black rhino grows to 14 feet (four meters) long, stands over 4.5 feet (1 meter) at the shoulder, and weighs up to 3,900 pounds (1770 kg).
+The black rhinoceros grows to 14 feet (four meters) long, stands over 4.5 feet (1 meter) at the shoulder, and weighs up to 3,900 pounds (1770 kg).
 It is recognizable by its long, pointed, prehensile upper lip and two prominent horns, the longest of which averages 20 inches (50 cm).
-The horn is made up of millions of tightly compacted hairlike fibers.
+The horn is made up of millions of tightly compacted hair-like fibers.

-The black rhino is a formidable herbivore.
+The black rhinoceros is a formidable herbivore.
 It inhabits bush country with thick cover, grasslands, or open forest, where it browses on a wide variety of plants.

 Causes of Endangerment

 Unlike most large mammals, habitat loss has not been a significant factor in the decline of rhinos.
 Rather, poaching for their horn has decimated rhino populations.